matthieu-boussard/craft-ai-client-python/README.md

 #### Amount of operations sent in one chunk ####

-`client.add_operations` splits the provided operations into chunks in order to limit the size of the http requests to the craft ai API.
+`client.add_agent_operations` splits the provided operations into chunks in order to limit the size of the http requests to the craft ai API.
 In the client configuration, `operationsChunksSize` can be increased in order to limit the number of request, or decreased when large http requests cause errors.

 ```python
 client = craft_ai.Client({